gameflorist/dunedynasty/README.md

 ### Development History

 _Dune Dynasty_ was initially developed by __David Wang__, with the source code hosted on [SourceForge](https://sourceforge.net/projects/dunedynasty/).
 Its last official version was v1.5.7 from 2013.
-After that __David Wang__ added lots of new features (mainly multiplayer) up until 2015, but never released a new version.
+After that David added lots of new features (mainly multiplayer) up until 2015, but never released a new version.
 Later some github-repos emerged with additional fixes and improvements (by [1oom-fork](https://github.com/1oom-fork) and [neg3ntropy](https://github.com/neg3ntropy/dunedynasty)), but again no new release.
 This fork is intended to merge these improvements, fix further bugs, add minor features, and provide new releases (v1.6.0+) with binary download-packages for Windows, macOS and Linux.

 ## Screenshots